 So you want to create your own app?
 That's great!
 Creating an app is a fun and rewarding experience.
-But before we begin to dive into iOS programming, let's go through the tools you need to build an app.
+I still remembered the joy when I first created an app, even though the app is just so simple and elementary.

 You will need an Apple ID to download Xcode, access iOS SDK documentation, and other technical resources.
 Most importantly, it will allow you to deploy your app to a real iPhone/iPad for testing.

 If you have downloaded an app from the App Store, it is quite sure that you already own an Apple ID.
 In case you haven't created your Apple ID before, you have to get one.
 Simply go to Apple's website (https://appleid.apple.com/account) and follow the procedures for registration.

 To start developing iOS apps, Xcode is the only tool you need to download.
 Xcode is an integrated development environment (IDE) provided by Apple.
 Xcode provides everything you need to kick start your app development.
 It already bundles the latest version of the iOS SDK (short for Software Development Kit), a built-in source code editor, graphic user interface (UI) editor, debugging tools and much more.
 Most importantly, Xcode comes with an iPhone (and iPad) simulator so you can test your app without the real devices.